X7J92/VGNet/README.md

 ## Acknowledgement
-Part of our code is based on the previous works [DETR](https://github.com/facebookresearch/detr) and [TransVg](https://github.com/djiajunustc/TransVG).
+Part of our code is based on the previous works [TransVg](https://github.com/djiajunustc/TransVG).